vegaaridani/vegaaridani/README.md

 ### Hi everyone 👋

-Welcome to my profile! 🔭 I’m currently working as a Frontend Developer.
+Welcome to my profile!
+5 years of journey as a Web Developer and 🔭 I’m currently working as a Frontend Developer.

 ### 📫 How to reach me?
 - [LinkedIn](https://www.linkedin.com/in/vega-aridani)